The DESI DR1 Peculiar Velocity Survey: growth rate measurements from the maximum likelihood fields method: Testing on the DESI DR1 mocks

 In this section, we demonstrate the robustness of our theoretical model and fitting methodology using the DESI DR1 peculiar velocity mock catalogues, which are created based on a known cosmological model.
 We also use these fits to quantify fiducial values for parameters not varied in our data fitting, our systematic error budget, and the expected statistical error for our data.
 A more rigorous test requires us to use the approximate Neyman construction in ref.~\citep{Armstrong_2023} to assess the consistency in the confidence interval of our constraints.
 However, there are no peculiar velocity mocks available that are generated with a different cosmology, so we will leave this for future work.

 We have 675 different mocks, and MCMC is computationally expensive, so we decided to find the best-fit \(f\sigma_8\) of each mock through numerical optimisation with \textsc{JAXopt} \citep{Blondel_2022} and estimate the uncertainty with its Fisher matrix.\footnote{Estimated as the negative of the Hessian matrix at the maximum likelihood.
 The analytical expression of the Hessian matrix and the score function are provided in ref.~\citep{Lai_2022}.} Compared to the MCMC, which takes around 20 hours to finish analysing a combined dataset with both galaxy density and peculiar velocity, the optimisation will only take around 15 minutes.
 To ensure the optimisation returns robust results, we decided that the optimisation is successful if either the first derivative (score function) is less than \(0.01\) for all free parameters or the relative change in the best-fit parameters between two consecutive iterations is less than \(1\%\).
 If neither condition is met after 10 iterations, we deem the optimisation unsuccessful and exclude them from our final result.
-Except for the Tully-Fisher mocks (\(\sim 73\%\) success rate due to the low number of galaxies), which have much less constraining power, over 99\% of optimisations are successful.
+Except for the Tully-Fisher mocks (\(\sim 71\%\) success rate due to the low number of galaxies), which have much less constraining power, over 99\% of optimisations are successful.
+In this section, the ``mean" (red dot in Fig.~\ref{fig:mock_TF}, \ref{fig:mock_FP}, \ref{fig:mock_combined_pv}, and \ref{fig:mock_combined}) is estimated by taking the average of best-fit \(f\sigma_8\) from \textsc{JAXopt} with all the mocks, the ``mean uncertainty" (width of the red line is Fig.~\ref{fig:mock_TF}, \ref{fig:mock_FP}, \ref{fig:mock_combined_pv}, and \ref{fig:mock_combined}) is the mean of all mock uncertainties estimated from the Fisher matrix, the ``mock standard deviation" (black dashed line in Fig.~\ref{fig:mock_TF}, \ref{fig:mock_FP}, \ref{fig:mock_combined_pv}, and \ref{fig:mock_combined}) is approximated as the standard deviation of \(f\sigma_8\) from all mocks around the mock mean\footnote{The mock standard deviation is the combination of the statistical uncertainty and the sample variance since the best-fit \(f\sigma_8\) is also affected by the statistical limitation of the method.}, and the ``relative uncertainty" is the uncertainty estimated from the Fisher matrix divided by the best-fit \(f\sigma_8\) from \textsc{JAXopt}\footnote{The y-axis value of mock mean (red line) in Fig.~\ref{fig:mock_TF}, \ref{fig:mock_FP}, \ref{fig:mock_combined_pv}, and \ref{fig:mock_combined} is calculated by dividing the mean uncertainty of all mocks by their mean best-fit \(f\sigma_8\).}.